-First, this study found that both pardena (brown) lentils and soybeans both have about the same amount of oligosaccharides.
+First, this study found that both pardina (brown) lentils and soybeans both have about the same amount of oligosaccharides.

-However, red lentils have about 30 percent more oligosaccharides.
+However, red lentils have about 30 percent more oligosaccharides per gram.
 If you’re worried about gas, avoid red lentils, or eat a smaller serving.

 Another study found that lentils had the least amount of oligosaccharides (they didn’t look at soybeans in this one), followed by:

 - Common white bean